 Whatever you do, don’t stop!
 Find ways to flourish in times of crisis, as it will positively impact the future of your business and potentially the future of the industry itself.

-As Franklin D. Roosevelt said: “Calm seas never made a good sailor.”
+As Franklin D. Roosevelt said: “A smooth sea never made a good sailor.”

 It’s critical to not only stay connected to your customers, but also think of ways to reach new audiences.
 The opportunities that exist right now are unprecedented.
 Customers want to see positive and uplifting messages.
 With everyone spending exponentially more time in front of a computer, tablet, or smartphone, the time to go digital is now.
 New online strategies could take you and your business to new heights.